ankerapp/anker-app/README.md

     the color is the same as the primary color you can just inherit it from parent element.

+* This is not all.
+You can also customize the JS theme file.
+You might want to add description above the links, embed a video or audio, add a mailing list subscription form etc. See the JS file customization [here](#more-customization)!

 And that's it you now have your own theme.
 But wait you have to link your JSON file.
 If you want to serve the JSON file locally then add your links to `data.json` file and `npm run build` will copy it to `dist/` directory.